Category: Christian Living

 Many believers ask, “How do I hear God’s voice?”
 In a world filled with noise, distractions, and competing opinions, it can be difficult to recognize when God is speaking.

 The truth is, God still speaks.
 He desires to guide you, encourage you, and lead you in truth.
-While His voice may not always be audible, He communicates clearly through His Word, His Spirit, and the ways He works in your life.
+While His voice may not always be audible, He communicates clearly through His Word, His Spirit, and the ways He work in your life.

 Learning to hear God’s voice is not about mastering a formula—it is about growing in relationship, awareness, and discernment.